nealcaren/SOCI101/_sources/applications/dotmap.md

 Your research report should respond to the following issues:

 - On the racial dot map, visit Cleveland, Raleigh, Richmond, and Birmingham.
 For each city, how would you describe the level of Black-White segregation?
 Which of the four cities would rank the most segregated?
 The least?
 - On the racial dot map, visit Albuquerque, NM and Oxnard, CA. How would you rank the level of Latino-non Latino segregation?
-How do Latino-White segregation compare to the Black-White segregation you explored in the four above cities?
+How does Latino-White segregation compare to the Black-White segregation you explored in the four above cities?
 - Finally, explore more fully one zone from one of these six cities.
 Your focus could either be the border between two racially different neighborhoods or some sort of surprising racial/ethnic concentration.
 Go over to Google Maps and locate the place.
 Use Street View to help get a sense of the neighborhood.
 Describe what you researched and what you found.
 Where appropriate, use pictures in your report.

 ## Requirements